Camille Étienne: Fame

 Vanity Fair name her one of the "50 French Women who made 2020", alongside Adèle Haenel and Virginie Despentes.

 Technikart named her as one of the "100 who can save 2021".

 Website Brut named her on a panel of "31 who made 2022 happen".

+Étienne gained wider media attention in early 2023, when she allegedly had an affair with dancer and choreographer Benjamin Millepied, who was married to actress Natalie Portman at the time.
+On March 8, 2024, it was announced that Portman and Millepied had divorced.